machbase/machbase/content/en/dbms/sql-ref/func.md

 * nanosecond, microsecond, and milisecond units and abbreviations can be used starting from 5.5.6.
 * week is start from Sunday.
+* The starting date of the day is January 1, 1970.

 |Time Unit|Time Range|
 |--|--|